pitastrudl/wekanwiki/Chromebook.md

 ```
 127.0.0.1 localhost wekan
 ```
-Then with Ubuntu Firefox you can browse http://wekan:2000 .
+Then with Ubuntu webbrowser you can browse http://wekan:2000 .

 At other LAN computer, edit hosts:
 ```